cdisc-org/usdm/README.md

 #### Sheet Contents

-A header row in row 1 followed by repeating rows from row 2, containing a study identifier:
+A header row in row 1 followed by repeating rows from row 2, each containing a study identifier:

 | Column | Column Name | Description | Format and Values |
 | :--- | :--- | :--- | :--- |